sveltejs/svelte/packages/svelte/messages/compile-warnings/script.md

 ## perf_avoid_inline_class

-> Avoid 'new class' — instead, declare the class at the top level scope
+> Avoid complex 'new class' expressions that extend other classes or contain arguemtns within their constructor — instead, declare the class at the top level scope or simplify the `new class` expression

 ## perf_avoid_nested_class